kav-institute/Mono-3D-with-Diverse-Camera-Models/README.md

 ## Datasets
 ### CARLA 9.14
+The CARLA dataset is a synthetic dataset containing equirectangular images, segmentation masks (semantic & instance), and range measures from simulated traffic scenes.
 You can generate a carla dataset by using the following repo: https://github.com/kav-hareichert/CARLA_MV_RIG

 Or you can use our pre-generated [CARLA Panorama](https://drive.google.com/drive/folders/1WFCy2XeJugk82qbQTRmHuzYb6c8x4TqY?usp=sharing) dataset.

 ### Matterport 360
+The Matterport Dataset provieds equirectangular images with range measured captured in indoor scenes by a Matterport 3D sensor.
 You can download the [Matterport 360](https://researchdata.bath.ac.uk/1126/) [6] dataset.

+## Fukuhoka Dataset for Place Categorization
+The Fukuhoka Dataset is a high fidelity dataset for place categorization.
+It containes various static scenes from traffic related environemnts captured by a FARO 3D scanner and a equirectangular camera.
+You can download the [Fukuhoka Dataset](http://robotics.ait.kyushu-u.ac.jp/kyushu_datasets/outdoor_dense.html) [8].

 ### TH AB 360
 TBD

 ## Development environment: